ameuret/zed-spritesheet/README.md

 ## The ZED toolset for game developers

-This Sprite sheet utility set is part of an ongoing project offering turn-key solutions to various basic tasks many game developers face when implementing their ideas.
+This spritesheet utility set is part of an ongoing project offering turn-key solutions to various basic tasks many game developers face when implementing their ideas.

 The ZED Toolset currently include: